scrapy/scrapy/docs/faq.rst

 Does Scrapy work with Python 3.0?
 ---------------------------------

 No, and there are no plans to port Scrapy to Python 3.0 yet.
-At the moment Scrapy works with Python 2.5 or 2.6.
+At the moment, Scrapy works with Python 2.5, 2.6 and 2.7.

 Did Scrapy "steal" X from Django?
 ---------------------------------